rootisgod/rootisgod/content/posts/2025/2025-02-23-Running-a-Private-Chocolatey-Server.md

 draft: false
 ---

 I currently have a need to manage software on many machines at once, and Chocolatey seems to be the ideal solution.
 It's like YUM or APT but on Windows.
-The community makes Nuget packages and anyone can use these do add, remove, or update sofware.
+The community makes Nuget packages and anyone can use these do add, remove, or update software.
 So, to install everyones favourite text editor you can run this

 ```
 choco install notepadplusplus -y